ruslanmv/ruslanmv.github.io/_posts/2022-05-10-How-to-use-the-parameters-in-Neural-Networks.md

     (17, 17, 20)

-The sme happens if we want to calculate the activation size for this convolution.
+The same happens if we want to calculate the activation size for this convolution.
 All we have to do is just multiply (17, 17, 20) , i.e 17* 17* 20= 5780

 ```python